Tencent: Social media

 Launched in February 1999, Tencent QQ is Tencent's first and most notable product, QQ is one of the most popular instant messaging platforms in its home market.
 As of 31 December 2010, there were 647.6 million active Tencent QQ IM user accounts, making Tencent QQ the world's largest online community at the time.
 The number of QQ accounts connected simultaneously has, at times, exceeded 100 million.
 While the IM service itself is free, a fee was being charged for mobile messaging as of 2006.
-Tencent also created QQ International, which is an English version of QQ that allows communication with mainland accounts, QQi is available for Windows and macOS.
+Tencent also created QQ International, which is an English version of QQ that allows communication with mainland accounts; QQi is available for Windows and macOS.
 In 2005, Tencent launched Qzone, a social networking/blogging service integrated within QQ.
 Qzone has become one of the largest social networking services in China, with a user base of 645 million in 2014.

-On 10 April 2010, Tencent launched Tencent Weibo, a microblogging service.
+On 10 April 2010, Tencent launched Tencent Weibo, a now defunct microblogging service.

-WeChat is a mobile app with voice- and text messaging and a timeline.
+WeChat is a mobile app with functions such as voice- and text messaging, mobile payment, and a friends-only social network called Moments.
 It is the most popular social mobile application in China and some overseas Chinese communities, for instance, Malaysia.
 As of 2017, WeChat has been unsuccessful in penetrating major international markets outside of China.

 Entertainment

 Video games

-Tencent publishes video games via its Tencent Games division of Tencent Interactive Entertainment and holds many investments in domestic and, since the 2010s, foreign game companies.
-It has five internal studio groups, TiMi Studio Group, Lightspeed Studios, Aurora Studio Group, Morefun Studio and Next Studio.
+Tencent publishes video games via its Tencent Games division of Tencent Interactive Entertainment.
+It has five internal studio groups under it: TiMi Studio Group, LightSpeed Studios, Aurora Studio Group, Morefun Studio and Next Studio.